 Outside of academia, Kristine has held a variety of positions both in public and private industry.
 From 2010-2012, Kristine served as the Deputy Legislative Director for TX-Representative Eddie Lucio III in Brownsville, Texas.
 There she specialized in environmental and education policy initiatives.
 Prior to joining the Representative’s office, Kristine worked at the New America Foundation in the Media Policy Initiative where she focused on copyright and censorship issues on the Internet.
 She began her professional career in public relations representing Fortune 500 tech companies, like AMD & Microsoft, as an associate with Waggener Edstrom Worldwide.

 Kristine holds a Ph.D. in Cognitive Science from Rensselaer Polytechnic Institute.
 Her dissertation, “Imprudence of Reason: An Examination of Privacy Expectations” explored expertise and non-expertise practices of information sharing online, commenting on potential implications for both privacy policies and future technology design.
 She also holds a Bachelor’s in Journalism and a M.A. in Media Studies from the University of Texas at Austin.
-She is an avid runner and has a precocious toddler who loves Star Trek Enterprise.
+She is an avid runner and has two precocious toddlers who love Star Trek Enterprise.